muhammedjamsheer/Angular/Interview Questions.md

 1. Support for both mobile and web

 **[⬆ Back to Top](#table-of-contents)**

+###  1. What is Single Page Applications?
+single Page Applications (SPAs) are web applications that use only one HTML page. \
+As the user interacts with the page, new content is dynamically updated on that master page

 ###  1. What is Angular Component?
 * In Angular, components are the basic building blocks, which control a part of the UI for any application.